neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 `pebble0.f<n>`, where `<n>` is a 5-digit integer indicating the output file number (i.e. they will be sequentially-ordered based on when you told NekRS to write output files).

-These files (often referred to as "field" files) need to be accompanied by a small "configuration" file in order to load into Paraview.
+These files (referred to as "field" files) need to be accompanied by a small "configuration" file in order to load into Paraview.
 To generate that file, we need to use the `visnek` script like so

 ```
-cardinal/contrib/nekRS/3rd_party/nek5000/bin/visnek pebble
+cardinal/scripts/visnek pebble
 ```

-(We recommend adding that location to your path).
 This will create a file named `pebble.nek5000`, which has very simple contents:

 ```
  filetemplate: pebble%01d.f%05d
  firsttimestep: 1
- numtimesteps:            20
+ numtimesteps: 4
 ```

+This file basically tells Paraview how many time steps there are to load.
 To open the NekRS output files, you then need to open the `pebble.nek5000` file.

 !alert note
 To open the files in Paraview or Visit, you must also be sure to have co-located with the `pebble.nek5000` files your actual output files from NekRS (e.g. the `pebble0.f<n>` files).

 !bibtex bibliography